Tyson Adams

 Reading In An Age of Change

 Book stores are going the way of the literate high school graduate.
-This session was all about what the future holds for book sellers and how the market will change.
+This session was all about what the future holds for booksellers and how the market will change.
 Alan Sheardown made some very poignant points about the industry.
 Running an indie book store he understood what was actually happening with book sales and how to keep the customers.
 I also became a Kobo fan after hearing Malcolm Neil’s thoughts and comments.
 There have already been rumours starting about Kobo being the other e-book market after Amazon, after this session I have little doubt.
 Malcolm didn’t pull any punches.

 Enigmatic Individuals